-Valley Hope's Virtual Family Care programs facilitate the healing of family relationships while offering the necessary support that family members and loved ones need during the treatment and recovery journey.
-Family members can benefit from their own therapeutic treatment to help repair broken relationships, restore emotional wellness and learn how to support a loved one’s recovery.
+These services can include individual family sessions that help facilitate the healing of family relationships while offering the necessary support family members and loved ones need during the addiction treatment and recovery journey.

-Provide family members with effective, healthy strategies to support their loved one during and after treatment.
+Once your loved one completes treatment, the recovery process truly begins.
+Long-term recovery is a lifelong journey for your loved one and the family.
+Valley Hope helps family members explore effective, healthy strategies of support that are helpful both during and after the treatment experience.
 Taking an active role in the treatment process and creating a supportive environment for your loved one when they return home can help them embrace recovery and reduce the risk of relapse.